 1. they have been produced in accordance with Chapter XII of Annex XIII; and

 2. they are conveyed following the veterinary checks provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, directly to an approved or registered establishment or plant.

+(r) In Chapter II, the following sections 13 to 15 are introduced:

 Section 13